 Book Summary Notes

 I LOVE self-help and personal development books!
 So much to learn and so many great new techniques you can master from them.
-However, as time goes by I realize that less than 10% of all information available in the book stays with me.
+However, as time went by, I realized that less than 10% of all information available in the book stays with me.

-Of course, you can reread the book, but that’s not always a possibility.
-I mean who has the time to read the same book every few months?
+Of course, you can reread the book, but that’s not always possible.
+I mean, who has the time to read the same book every few months?

 My solution – book summary notes, college style!
 I love to make them straight to the point and very visual.

 If you don’t care about self-help books, well, try doing the same kind of notes for any other book, be it fiction or non-fiction.

 It’s a fantastic way to unload all the information in a condensed format, so you can always look back and relive in your memory your favorite parts or quotes.
 You’ll definitely need a separate notebook for these!

 For more tips on how to create such summaries, check the post Sketchnotes: Introduction Into Visual Note Taking.